RubenFrans/ContextSteering-Unity/README.md

 ````
 ### Chase context behavior
 This context behavior will calculate the interest and danger map for chasing down a target.
+Important to note is that the danger map is filled with zeros because the chase behavior only has desires towards a target direction.
 #### Member variables
 m_MaxChaseDistance: Max distance to chase down a target
 m_ChaseTargets: Array of targets to chase